xubingyue/avocadodb/Documentation/Books/Manual/GettingStarted/README.md

 (attribute value).
 Type `name` as key and your name as value. *Append* another attribute, name it `age` and set it to your age.
 Click *Save* to persist the changes.
-If you click on *Collection: users* at the top on the right-hand side of the ArangoDB logo, the document browser will show the documents in the *users* collection and you will see the document you just created in the list.
+If you click on *Collection: users* at the top on the right-hand side of the AvocadoDB logo, the document browser will show the documents in the *users* collection and you will see the document you just created in the list.

 ### Querying the database

-Time to retrieve our document using AQL, ArangoDB's query language.
+Time to retrieve our document using AQL, AvocadoDB's query language.
 We can directly look up the document we created via the `_id`, but there are also other options.
 Click the *QUERIES* menu entry to bring up the query editor and type the following (adjust the document ID to match your document):